berlin-ab/github-tracker-cli/README.md

 Look through all Pivotal Tracker stories and find ones marked with a 'github-issue' label (by default) and with a title starting with "[Github Issue #123] Some title".
 If there are open issues that do not have a corresponding story, display a url to the issue so that a story can be created for the issue.

+The output format is the CSV import format of Pivotal Tracker.

+* output the stories into a csv file using output redirection:

+`$ ./bin/github_tracker_cli [OPTIONS] > github-issues.csv`

+* Transform `github-issues.csv` into stories by visiting `https://www.pivotaltracker.com/projects/[PROJECT_ID]/settings` and navigating to 'Import CSV' from the left sidebar.

+(note: you might need to remove a trailing newline from the csv file)

 ```bash
 usage: ./bin/github_tracker_cli [-h] missing-stories